-- 1. That the report entitled Bill 108 Proposed Regulations, dated August 26, 2019 be received; and, - That following the September 9, 2019 Council meeting, the final version of the report entitled Bill 108 Proposed Regulations, dated August 26, 2019 be formally submitted to the province; and, - 3.
-That it be requested by the Town that the province release final drafts of the regulations associated with Bill 108 with a consultation period of no less than 3 months; and, - 4.
+- 1. That the report entitled Bill 108 Proposed Regulations, dated August 26, 2019 be received; and, - 2.
+That following the September 9, 2019 Council meeting, the final version of the report entitled Bill 108 Proposed Regulations, dated August 26, 2019 be formally submitted to the province; and, - That it be requested by the Town that the province release final drafts of the regulations associated with Bill 108 with a consultation period of no less than 3 months; and, - 4.
+That a copy of this Motion be sent to all Ontario Municipalities requesting their support; and, - 5.
 That Staff be authorized and directed to do all things necessary to give effect to this resolution.